-Pro-FlowTM Plus
+Pro-FloTM Plus

-The Pro FloTM Plus remote control switch (Figure 6-2) can be used to fill, oxygenate and drain the livewell.
+The Pro Flo[TM] Plus remote control switch (Figure 6-2) can be used to fill, oxygenate and drain the livewell.
 To fill the livewell, place the remote control in the "Closed" position.
 Start the livewell filling pump using the three position livewell switch.
 Place the switch in "MAN" (manual) position.
 Turn off the livewell pump once the livewell is full.
 To oxygenate the livewell, place the remote control in the "Closed" position.
 Turn on the oxygenation pump using the three (3) positions livewell switch.
 Place the switch in the "Auto" (automatic timer) position for intermittent oxygenation, if so equipped.
-This PRO-FLOWTM PLUS REMOTE system allows continuous recirculation while running, docked or trailering.
+This system allows continuous recirculation while running, docked or trailering.
 To drain the livewell, turn off the pump and place the remote control in the "Open" position.
 When the livewell is empty, place the remote control in the "Closed" position to prevent water entering the livewell.
+For complete livewell information see chapiter 5.5.

-FIGURE 6-2
+FIGURE 6-2 PRO-FLOTM PLUS REMOTE